GoogleCloudPlatform/professional-services/examples/web-instrumentation/README.md

 # Instrumenting Web Applications End-to-End with Stackdriver and OpenTelemetry

+This tutorial demonstrates instrumenting a web application end-to-end, from the browser to the backend application, including logging, monitoring, and tracing with OpenTelemetry and Stackdriver to run for a load test.
+It shows how to collect the instrumentation data from the browser and the server, ship to Stackdriver, export to BigQuery, and analyze the logs with SQL queries.
 The app is something like a simple web version of Apache Bench.
 It includes JavaScript browser code that drives HTTP requests to a Node.js backend that can be run anywhere that you can run Node.